Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2b.md

 ### Additional Functions

 You may create any other functions that you think appropriate, especially when you begin to build additional functionality.
-Part of your evaluation will be on how "re-usable" your functions are, and sensible use of arguments and return values.

 ### Use of GitHub

-You will be graded partly on the quality of your Github commits.
-You may make as many commits as you wish, it will have no impact on your grade.
-The only exception to this is **assignments with very few commits**.
-These will receive low marks for GitHub use and may be flagged for possible academic integrity violations. **Assignments that do not adhere to these requirements may not be accepted**.
+You will be graded partly on the quality of your Github commits. **Assignments with very few commits will receive low marks for GitHub use and may be flagged for possible academic integrity violations.**

 Professionals generally follow these guidelines: